MitchForest/scribble/.docs/refactor-plan.md

 ## Guiding Principles
 - Separate data models, state machines/coordinators, and SwiftUI views.
-- Keep file sizes manageable (<300 lines where feasible) by extracting subviews and utilities.
+- Keep files focused and coherent (targeting 800–1,000 lines at most) by extracting subviews and utilities when it improves clarity.
 - Ensure each module has automated tests before refactor completion.
 - Maintain incremental delivery: migrate feature by feature with compatibility shims if required.